thelfer/tfel/docs/web/tfel-material.md

 In the same way, the formulas for the axisymmetrical case are instable when the aspect ratio is near one, so a parameter allows to switch to the formula for a sphere.

+When \(\tenseur C_0\) is anisotropic, the Eshelby tensor can be computed with `computeAnisotropicEshelbyTensor` in 3D and `compute2DAnisotropicEshelbyTensor` in 2D.
+There are also `computeAnisotropicHillTensor`, `compute2DAnisotropicHillTensor`, and also `computeAnisotropicLocalisationTensor` and `compute2DAnisotropicLocalisationTensor`.

 ## Strain localisation tensors

 The header `Eshelby.hxx` also introduces